thepanlab/thepanlab.github.io/docs/projects.md

   whole genome using machine learning.
 Explainable neural network models are developed to ensure their predictions are trustworthy.
 Our model predictions will enable precision preventive medicine tailored specifically for individuals based on their disease risks.

-  Lab members: Adrien Badré, Justin Reynolds, Chongle Pan
+  Lab members: Adrien Badré, Justin Reynolds, Chongle Pan.

 - **Computer vision for biomedical imaging**